Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bisexual, Bangladeshi Bengali, Muslim, Irish main character, Queer, Indian Bengali, Irish main character, Indian side characters, Bangladeshi Bengali side character

 Ciara Smyth writes hilarious wlw romance books.
-Not My problem is a funny coming of age novel full of heart and emotion.
-And I knew I’d love it from the first page.
+Not My Problem is a hilarious coming-of-age novel full of heart and emotion.

 Not My Problem follows Aideen.
 Aideen has plenty of problems she can’t fix…

-Her best (and only) friend is pulling away.
+Her best friend is pulling away.

 Her mother’s drinking problem is a constant concern.